 You can’t just show up with your cameras and start shooting, not when your reality show features some of the most well-known faces in the world.
 Before coming, the production contacted Film Lapland and chose a local fixer, Flatlight Creative House, based on their previous work on The Bachelor.

 For Flatlight producer Maria Gullsten and production manager Becky Hastings, working with an experienced reality television crew was a pleasure.

-— No matter how meticulously you plan, we all know that there are last minute changes in production, particularly in reality TV.
-Whatever came up, the US team responded quickly, retained their sense of humour and remained friendly and respectful to local crew, which made them a pleasure to work with and left behind a positive impression!
+— No matter how meticulously you plan, we all know that there are last-minute changes in production, particularly in reality TV.
+Whatever came up, the US team responded quickly, retained their sense of humor and remained friendly and respectful to the local crew, which made them a pleasure to work with and left behind a positive impression!

 Flatlight handled the local logistics for the production, arranging a smooth and successful shoot for Keeping Up with the Kardashians.

 — We helped the team research activities, obtain filming permits, scouted locations and managed all their local transport and production needs, including PAs, drivers and vehicles.
 Flatlight also filmed the aerial shots of Rovaniemi and its surroundings.
 The US crew has their own routines from working together for years, giving them an air of relaxed professionalism.
 They made it easy as possible for locals to be part of the team, treating everyone with warmth and respect.
 They were also genuinely interested and enthusiastic when we suggested additional activities for the cast.
 Through the production, everyone retained a good sense of humor … especially rewarding on the sometimes long days.

 The Lapland episode of Keeping Up With the Kardashians aired on 6 October 2019 on the E!
 Network.